-The project is in the gravel lot, adjacent to the existing Placerville Station (Mosquito Park and Ride), north of US 50.
+The project is in the gravel lot adjacent to the existing Placerville Station (Mosquito Park and Ride) north of US 50.
 In March 2019, EDCTC programmed \$645,000 in CMAQ funds to the project.
-The Mosquito Phase I utility project needs to finish, then Mosquito Phase II will pave Mosquito Road in September/October, then Placerville Station II will start construction.
-The City plans to release Placerville Station II for public bidding in early September.
+The Mosquito Phase I utility project needs to finish at the end of August, then Mosquito Phase II will pave Mosquito Road in September/October, then Placerville Station II will start construction.
+The

+City plans to release Placerville Station II for public bidding in late August.
 The project is scheduled to go to construction in late Fall of 2020.